9 Types of Inclusions in Quartz

 Inclusions like chlorite can look like moss or plants.

-Types Inclusions in Quartz
+Types of Inclusions in Quartz

 They interlock and grow in repeating crystal patterns dictated by the chemistry of the constituent elements.
 As they grow, the surrounding solution can change.
 Thus, the crystal might stop growing for a time, then start growing again.
 In between, other elements might get introduced and form other minerals that get incorporated into the quartz crystal.
 All sorts of things might happen depending on the atomic and mineral nourishment received from the ever-changing solution.